Customize the update process

 Logging

-The Mender client collects logs during an update.
+The Mender Client collects logs during an update.
 In case of a failure, these logs are sent to the Mender Server.
 The output from state scripts are included in these logs.
 This is useful when troubleshooting intermittent update failures.

 Further reading